stmutasa/SODKit/README.md

-README IS OUT OF DATE
-But you can still use it as an example of what functions are available

 SODKit Base classes:

 SODLoader contains functions for loading and preprocessing files.
 Everything from loading a 3d or 2d DICOM to normalizing MRI images to saving a numpy dictionary in a binary format.